Employer Of Record China

 Another important point to consider is that employers cannot ask for overtime or night shifts from females with more than seventh months of pregnancy.
 Besides, they must not be terminated too during this period.
 During maternity leave, employees receive maternity allowance.
 It is the legal rule to provide full pay to them.
 The employers can perform the activity either through the Social Security Bureau or by themselves.

 Vacation offering is for the employees who have continuously worked for more than 1 year and those with less than that receive no vacation days.
 Employees get paid leave depending on how many years they have worked.
-Those with working experience between one year and ten years get 5 days of annual leave.
+Those with working experience between one year and ten years get 5 days of annual leave, find more information on https:/thedublinpainters.ie/.
 Those with 10-20 years of experience get 10 days of paid leave.
 Those with 20 years or above are entitled to 15 days annual leave.
 Apart from these local regulations, foreign employers may provide 14-28 days of vacation to those holding good positions in an organization.

 If someone does not use the vacation offering, they can carry the leave forward to the next year.
 Still, if the days are not carried forward due to the employee’s will or employer’s requirement, the employee gets double daily wages, in addition to regular salary, for making the vacation working days.